-- FOCUS: Safety of offshore pipelines to shore, spill prevention, environmental protection. - ROLE & AUTHORITY: Under the Public Resources Code, the State Lands Commission must review and approve assignment of leases from the current owner (ExxonMobile) to Sable for offshore pipelines from federal platforms to shore, piers, and mooring buoys.
+- FOCUS: Safety of offshore pipelines to shore, spill prevention, environmental protection. - ROLE & AUTHORITY: Under the Public Resources Code, the State Lands Commission must review and approve assignment of leases from the current owner (ExxonMobil) to Sable for offshore pipelines from federal platforms to shore, piers, and mooring buoys.
 Per this role and overview, Sable could restart the pipelines only if the terms and requirements of the current lease and operating agreements are met.
-This includes Sable performing detailed inspections of the pipeline line (in-line inspections), pressure testing (called hydrotesting), and using remotely operated vehicles to monitor the pipeline. - ACTIONS UNDERWAY: - Ongoing review of assignment of leases as of December 20, 2024, with the most recent discussion at the State Lands Commission on December 17, 2024. - FOR MORE INFORMATION: Contact the State Lands Commission External Affairs at ExternalAffairsChief.Public@slc.ca.gov or (916) 574-1992.
+This includes Sable performing detailed inspections of the pipeline line (in-line inspections), pressure testing (called hydrotesting), and using remotely operated vehicles to monitor the pipeline.

+- ACTIONS UNDERWAY: - Ongoing review of assignment of leases as of December 20, 2024, with the most recent discussion at the State Lands Commission on December 17, 2024. - On May 9, 2025, Staff issued a letter to Exxon and Sable stating that the inspections required by the Commission's leases, for the portion of the offshore pipelines in state waters, and under the Commission's jurisdiction, have been completed and reviewed.
+This is not directly related to the repair work on the onshore pipeline. - FOR MORE INFORMATION: Contact the State Lands Commission External Affairs at ExternalAffairsChief.Public@slc.ca.gov or (916) 574-1992.